rohanpadhye/blog/_posts/2019-11-10-International-Conference-Attendance.md

 **Locations 2011–2020**: USA (x3), Germany, UK, Japan (x2), Canada, Sweden, Denmark.

-The CFP for [ICFP 2020](https://icfp20.sigplan.org/track/icfp-2020-papers) (to be held in New Jersey, USA) currently states:
+The [CFP for ICFP 2020](https://icfp20.sigplan.org/track/icfp-2020-papers#information-for-authors-of-accepted-papers) (to be held in New Jersey, USA) currently states:

 > At least one author of each accepted submissions will be expected to attend and present that paper at the conference.

 Since the text says "*expected*" instead of "*required*", I inquired about their policy in case of visa issues preventing authors from meeting this expectation.
 I sent the General and PC chairs an email on November 3, and am still awaiting a response as of November 10.

 Interestingly, this makes ICFP the only one of the four flagship ACM SIGPLAN conferences that I surveyed to not address the visa issue in their CFP this year.

-However, ICFP's locations have been the most diverse among these SIGPLAN conferences.
+However, ICFP's locations have clearly been the most diverse among these SIGPLAN conferences.